UsNow 2026 Conference

 Support a growing conference that brings together Black & Racialized women from across Ottawa and beyond while increasing your organization's visibility before, during, and after the event.

-Artist & Business Expo
+Artisan & Business Marketplace

 Interested in learning more?